dalessioluca/cromwell_for_ML/README.md

 4. After sucessfull completion the results can be found:
    - in the cromwell execution bucket: broad-methods-cromwell-exec-bucket-v47/jupyter_localize
    - in the output bucket if specified in the parameters.json: for example gs://ld-results-bucket

-### Assumptions:
-To make this thing work you must ensure that:

-1. the jupyter notebook:\
-   a. expect a file called parameters.json in the execution_dir\
-   b. produce outputs in execution_dir/dir_output
-2. the file parameters.json:\
-   a. has few entries named "wdl.xxx" with the parameters for the wdl workflow\
-	- if "wdl.alias" is present the cromshell run will get that alias\
-	- if "wdl.bucket_output" is present the results will be copied from the default execution bucket to that bucket_output

-   b. has many other parameters with arbitrary nested structure to be read by the jupyter notebook